 I hear the sound of metal clanging behind my truck like I am dragging something.
 I am.

 I couldn’t break it off, the last strand of metal connected to the muffler had too much integrity.
 Well, add “new exhaust system” to the list for Dentasaurus Rex.
-I also notice that I had obliterated my two package the day before was well… another item for the “list”.
-Why doesn’t Ford attach the tow package to a cutout in the bumper so that every time I go off road it doesn’t destroy that damned dangly little fucker?
+I also notice that I had obliterated my tow package the day before was well… another item for the “list”.
+Why doesn’t Ford attach the tow package to a cutout in the bumper?
+Every time I go off road I just destroy that damned dangly little fucker?
 As far as the pipe is concerned?
 Fuck it, I’ll just drive until I stop hearing the sound.
-A few miles later, that worked just fine.
+A few miles later I stopped hearing the sound of it dragging behind me.

-About an hour down the road and on the South side of the slopes I pass a few abandoned mines and come to a ghost hotel outside the ghost town of Charlston, NV.
-I don’t know the history of this place, but it must have been 1950s swanky in its heyday!
+About an hour down the road and on the South side of the slopes I pass a few abandoned mines and come to a ghost hotel outside the ghost town of Charleston, NV.
+I don’t know the history of this place, but it must have been 1950s swanky in its heyday!… There was also a mountain lion living under the hotel.
+It startled me.

 The road forks, and I head West along Elko County Road 746 (the Charleston-Mountain City Road).
 It’s like any gravel road I have traveled tens of thousands of miles before.
 I am traversing the southern foothills of the mountain range as it works up and down the undulations as long ridges give out at the base of the range.
 For the most part the road is boring and flat with a few curves.
 It has been nearly three hours since I have seen another vehicle or person.
 Regardless on blind turns and hills I give up my middle of the road to the off chance someone else is coming the other way.
 The last thing I need is to be surprised by a wayward hunter or family on a camping trip.